-Two million American men and 8 million American women suffer from osteoporosis.
+Two million American men and eight million American women suffer from osteoporosis.

 WEEK IV: Begin this week with the affirmation that though stress cannot be avoided altogether, you'll do your best to minimize it.
-And you can-if you resolve stop racing against time, just for the coming 5 days.
-The resolution should be easy to keep if you remind yourself that time-strugglers, or those who suffer from "hurry sickness" are known to be more prone to elevated blood-pressure, heart disease and divorce.
+And you can — if you resolve to stop racing against time, just for the coming five days.
+The resolution should be easy to keep if you remind yourself that time-strugglers, or those who suffer from "hurry sickness" are known to be more prone to elevated blood pressure, heart disease and divorce.
 On a physical level, stress generates free radicals, whose damaging effects age you in body and mind.
-Combat this constant attack with the potent healing power of Amrit-proven by modern scientific research to nourish body and mind like no other supplement ever has...
+Combat this constant attack with the potent healing power of Amrit — proven by modern scientific research to nourish body and mind like no other supplement ever has...
 And that is saying something.

 On this positive note, we wish you an ultra-joyful June.
 Look for new healing resolutions in July.

 Watch for more week-by-week resolutions in our next issue.

 The sole purpose of these articles is to provide information about the tradition of ayurveda.
 This information is not intended for use in the diagnosis, treatment, cure or prevention of any disease.
 If you have any serious acute or chronic health concern, please consult a trained health professional who can fully assess your needs and address them effectively.
 If you are seeking the medical advice of a trained ayurvedic expert, call or e-mail us for the number of a physician in your area.
 Check with your doctor before taking herbs or using essential oils when pregnant or nursing.